Graywolf Press: History

 Graywolf Press was founded by Scott Walker and Kathleen Foster in 1974, in a space provided by Copper Canyon Press in Port Townsend, Washington.
 The press was named for the nearby Graywolf Ridge and Graywolf River, and for the canid.
 The press had early successes publishing poetry heavyweights such as Denis Johnson and Tess Gallagher.
 In 1984, Graywolf Press was incorporated as a 501(c)3 non-profit organization, and moved to St. Paul, Minnesota, in 1985 with the support of the National Endowment for the Arts.
 Fiona McCrae, formerly of Faber and Faber, became the director of Graywolf Press in 1994, following the departure of Scott Walker.
 In 2009, Graywolf Press moved its publishing operations to the historic Warehouse District of downtown Minneapolis, Minnesota.
+In 2022, Carmen Giménez became the Executive Director and Publisher.

 Books and authors

-The Graywolf publication list includes novels, short stories, memoirs, essays, and poetry by writers such as Maggie Nelson, Deb Olin Unferth, Eula Biss, Elizabeth Alexander, Kevin Barry, Charles Baxter, Sven Birkerts, Ron Carlson, Maile Chapman, Mark Doten, Percival Everett, James Franco, Dana Gioia, Albert Goldbarth, Linda Gregg, Eamon Grennan, Matthea Harvey, Tony Hoagland, Jane Kenyon, William Kittredge, J. Robert Lennon, Ander Monson, Per Petterson, Benjamin Percy, Carl Phillips, Catie Rosemurgy, Tracy K. Smith, A. Igoni Barrett, Nuruddin Farah, William Stafford, David Treuer, Brenda Ueland, and Binyavanga Wainaina.
+The Graywolf publication list includes novels, short stories, memoirs, essays, and poetry by writers such as Maggie Nelson, Deb Olin Unferth, Eula Biss, Elizabeth Alexander, Kevin Barry, Charles Baxter, Sven Birkerts, Ron Carlson, Maile Chapman, Mark Doten, Percival Everett, James Franco, Dana Gioia, Albert Goldbarth, Linda Gregg, Eamon Grennan, Matthea Harvey, Tony Hoagland, Jane Kenyon, William Kittredge, J. Robert Lennon, Carmen Maria Machado, Ander Monson, Per Petterson, Benjamin Percy, Carl Phillips, Max Porter, Catie Rosemurgy, Tracy K. Smith, A. Igoni Barrett, Nuruddin Farah, William Stafford, David Treuer, Brenda Ueland, Binyavanga Wainaina, and Yang Shuang-zi.